anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 The functionalities of each layer are as follows:

 **Virtual Infrastructure Layer**
-- **Virtual infrastructure resources:** These are all the infrastructure resources (compute, storage and networks) which the cloud infrastructure provides to the workloads such as VNFs/CNFs.
+- **Virtual infrastructure resources:** These are all the infrastructure resources (compute, storage and networks) which the cloud infrastructure provides to the VNF/CNF and other workloads.
 These virtual resources can be managed by the tenants and tenant workloads directly or indirectly via an application programming interface (API).
 - **Virtual infrastructure manager:** This consists of the software components that manage the virtual resources and make those management capabilities accessible via one or more APIs.
 The responsibilities of this functionality include the management of logical constructs such as tenants, tenant workloads, resource catalogues, identities, access controls, security policies, etc.

 **Hardware Infrastructure Layer**